 Back in November 2018, when I published my first post, I knew very little about blogging.
 I'd always been a writer in various ways, and particularly enjoyed writing essays from a personal point of view.

-(I can hear my brother saying, "What a weirdo.
+(I can just imagine my brother saying, "What a weirdo.
 Essay writing?
 Are you kidding me?!)

 This one's a little different.

 Even though I continue writing about decluttering, minimalism, gratitude, and other values of a simpler mindset and lifestyle, I work hard to create new content with fresh insights and ideas.